 - Other mental health licensure (at Master's or Doctorate level) will be considered on a case-by-case basis

-- At least 2 years of independent, licensed clinical practice
+- At least 2 years of independent licensed work experience.
+Psychiatrists are eligible to apply post-residency.

 - Experience with at least one of the following: